 To provide a product at a lower price point, companies often use lower-grade materials and less precise manufacturing techniques.
 The result can be a bed that lasts a fraction of the time that a higher-quality bed will serve you.
 The most noticeable issue you’ll experience is sagging, though there could also be rips and tears on the cover as well; it just depends on the brand you go with.

-Because these lower-priced brands aren’t always built to last, they may have shorter warranty periods, if there’s a warranty at all.
+These lower-priced brands aren’t always built to last, which means they may have shorter warranty periods if there’s a warranty at all.
 Don’t be surprised if it’s nearly impossible to meet all the requirements to file a claim.
-However, there are a few brands out there that even have 10-year periods and are higher quality; just do your research.
+However, there are a few brands out there that even have 10-year periods and are of higher quality, so be sure to do your research.

-When mattress companies want to discourage claims, they’ll stipulate that the surface can’t have any stains and sometimes they’ll require so much indentation (sagging) that the bed will have become unbearable to sleep on long before you meet the threshold.
+When mattress companies want to discourage claims, they’ll stipulate that the surface can’t have any stains, and sometimes they’ll require so much indentation (sagging) that the bed will become unbearable to sleep on long before you meet the threshold.

 Forget such a wide selection of hybrid or innerspring mattresses, though they are out there and we included some top picks in this list.
-When it comes to something under $300, you’re mostly going to be looking at foam only.
+When it comes to something under 300 dollars, you’re mostly going to be looking at foam only.

 When should you consider buying one in this price range?

-We also recommend buying something in this price range if you only need it temporarily.
-For example, maybe it’s for a college apartment, and you don’t plan on taking it with you after graduation.
-Or, perhaps your guest room needs a bed and you don’t need something particularly expensive.
+We recommend buying something in this price range if you only need it temporarily.
+For example, maybe it’s for a college apartment, and you don’t plan on taking it with you after graduation, or perhaps your guest room needs a bed that will only be used occasionally.

 Only Buy Online

 If you’re on a budget, the best deals are online.
 This is because you’re buying directly from the company instead of paying the retail markup.
-You will not find a decent quality bed in a mattress store for under $300, so your only chance of getting something you can actually sleep on is if you buy it on the Internet.
+You will be hard-pressed to find a decent quality bed in a mattress store for under 300 dollars, so your best chance of getting something you can sleep on is if you buy it on the internet.

-If you need something quick and don’t necessarily care about keeping a bed for ten years, there are plenty of comfortable options that are available at budget-friendly prices.
-Now that you’re of aware of what to look for, and you’re armed with our top choices, you should be able to rest easy knowing that you got one of the best possible beds at the lowest price.
+Although your options are more limited, there are still plenty of comfortable beds available at low prices.
+Now that you’re aware of what to look for and you’re armed with our top choices, you should be able to rest easy knowing that you found one of the best possible beds at the lowest price.